Chapter 1 : One

 “I never thought it would end like this.”

 Teddy Lupin was lying face-down in the dewy grass, and Victoire Weasley was kneeling on top of him with her wand stuck into the flesh at the back of his neck.
 Two words would cause instant death.

 It was a cold, still, black night.
 The only light came from the stars that watched somberly from above.
 Victoire’s heart pounded in her chest.
 Her throat felt tight; constricted.
-She hated the people who had done this to Teddy.
-She wanted to tap at his hardened, angry skin with a hammer and watch it fall away, revealing the soft, warm, Teddy of her Hogwarts days.
+She hated the people who had done this to Teddy, who had taken all the sadness and the angry things in him and used them to turn him into a monster.

 “It doesn’t have to, Teddy,” said Victoire hoarsely - she was out of breath from the chase.
 “I don’t want to kill you.
 You know that.”